Follow us

 MAG Rules

-NAIGC MAG Competitions offer three levels, each of which use the skill values laid out in a document released by the International Gymnastics Federation (FIG) called the Code of Points (latest version available here).
-Rules regarding routine composition, scoring, etc. are based off of those in the Code of Points with moderate to significant modifications, laid out in the NAIGC MAG rules document:
+NAIGC MAG Competitions offer three levels, each of which are based on the rules published by the International Gymnastics Federation (FIG) called the Code of Points.
+Rules regarding routine composition, scoring, etc. are based off of those in the Code of Points with moderate to significant modifications, laid out in the NAIGC MAG rules documents:

-NAIGC MAG Code of PointsIllustrated list of NAIGC only skills
+NAIGC MAG Code of PointsIllustrated list of NAIGC-unique skills

 NAIGC MAG Club Database – List of active NAIGC clubs with MAG members.
 Email rules@naigc.org to add your club to this database.